diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 - Upper and lower bounds at 30 minute and 3 hour mark for AUC values.

 ## Description
-Start by setting your working directly in R studio to the project folder housing all of these scripts.
-Check that the path to the "Method Functions" folder is correct to import these functions.
+Check that the path to the "Method Functions" folder is correct to import them.

 Insert the path of your cleaned dataset XLSX file in line 45 where the variable "df" is defined.
 Next, update the parameter value of lambda found from the previous script (Cohort_Likelihood_Parameter_Estimation.R) on line 50.
 One may change the value of the "range" parameter found on line 38 if you suspect the time-dependent correlation between sampling points should be increased or decreased in the ISR reconstruction.

 The location to save both the ISR reconstructed plots and observed vs reconstructed C-Peptide must be edited in lines 192 and 225 (setwd()).
+You should create these empty folders in the desired location prior.

-This script then returns a list of all variable values calculated from an individual's data.
+This script then returns a list object with all of the relevant variables calculated from the individual's data.
 This includes the ISR values at each minute of the OGTT, calculated AUC values, and the error between observed and reconstructed C-Peptide values.

 # Cohort_Mixed_Effect_Model_Loop.R
 ## Inputs